/ Indiana AIR Program

 What Is AIR?

 Indiana AIR Leadership Program is the award winning leadership development program for Indiana dentists sponsored by the Indiana Dental Association.

 About the Program

-The Indiana AIR (Acceptance, Inclusion, Respect) program seeks promising leaders, who are members of racial, ethnic, gender and/or sexual orientation groups that have been traditionally underrepresented in leadership, to participate in this inaugural educational experience.
+The Indiana AIR (Acceptance, Inclusion, Respect) program seeks promising leaders who are members of racial, ethnic, gender and/or sexual orientation groups that have been traditionally underrepresented in leadership.
 The mission of Indiana AIR is to cultivate leaders who strive to create a receptive and inclusive dental association in recognition and appreciation of the changing landscape of dentistry.
-Indiana AIR will provide a diverse group of dentists with education, experience, exposure to opportunity and the confidence to be successful leaders in their practice, their communities and the dental profession.
+Indiana AIR provides diverse groups of dentists with education, experience, exposure to opportunity and the confidence to be successful leaders in their practice, their communities and the dental profession.

 Who Should Apply?

 Indiana AIR seeks promising leaders, who are members that have been traditionally underrepresented in leadership, to participate in this practical educational experience.
 Ideal candidates demonstrate potential for leadership within their practice, profession or community, but will not have held high-level leadership positions in organized dentistry.
 Membership in the IDA is not required; however, we ask that candidates be either currently practicing dentistry in the State of Indiana or attending the Indiana University School of Dentistry.

 Dentists interested in the program must complete the application by April 1 to be considered for admission.
 Applicants are notified by April 15.
 (A current CV and two reference letters are required to complete the applicaiton process.)